-- The complainant should submit any complaint in respect of the Executive Headteacher's investigation in writing (or via an alternative method if necessary) to the chair of governors. - The chair of governors will carry out an investigation and consider all available evidence. - The complainant and the Executive Headteacher will be informed of the outcome within 20 school days of the chair of governors receiving the complaint.
-The complainant will be advised of any escalation options (for example, escalation to stage four) and will be provided with details of this process. - The complainant will also be provided with copies of minutes, subject to any necessary redactions under the Data Protection Act 2018 and the GDPR. - If the complainant is not satisfied with the manner in which the process has been followed, considers the decision to be perverse, or believes that the chair has acted unreasonably, they may request that the governing board reviews the complaint (stage four).
+The complainant and the headteacher will be informed of the outcome within 20 school days of the chair of governors receiving the complaint.
+The complainant will be advised of any escalation options, e.g. escalation to stage four, and will be provided with details of this process.
+The complainant will also be provided with copies of minutes, subject to any necessary redactions under the Data Protection Act 2018 and the UK GDPR.

+If the complainant is not satisfied with the manner in which the process has been followed, considers the decision to be perverse, or believes that the chair has acted unreasonably, they may request that the governing board reviews the complaint (stage four).

-Stage four - Complaints appeal panel (CAP)
+Stage four: Complaints appeal panel (CAP)

-- Following receipt of a stage three outcome, the complaint should be made in writing to the chair of governors within 10 school days. - Where there are communication difficulties, the complaint may be made in person or via telephone. - To prevent any later challenge or disagreement over what was said, brief notes of meetings and telephone calls are kept, and a copy of any written response is added to the record.
-These notes are kept securely on the school's ICT system and, where appropriate, encrypted. - Written acknowledgement of the complaint will be made within three school days.
-This will inform the complainant that a CAP will hear the complaint within 20 school days. - Neither the school nor the complainant should bring legal representation to the CAP proceedings; however, there are occasions where legal representation will be necessary, for example where a school employee is a witness in a complaint, they may be entitled to bring union or legal representation.
+Following receipt of a stage three outcome, the complaint should be made in writing to the chair of governors within 10 school days.
+Where there are communication difficulties, the complaint may be made in person or via telephone.

+To prevent any later challenge or disagreement over what was said, brief notes of meetings and telephone calls will be kept, and a copy of any written response added to the record.
+These notes will be kept securely by the clerk to governors.

+Written acknowledgement of the complaint will be made within 3 school days.
+This will inform the complainant that a CAP will hear the complaint within 20 school days.

+Neither the school nor the complainant should bring legal representation to the CAP proceedings; however, there are occasions where legal representation may be appropriate, e.g. where a school employee is a witness in a complaint, they may be entitled to bring union or legal representation.

-The chair of governors, or another nominated governor, will convene a CAP comprising:
+The chair of governors, or another nominated governor, will convene a CAP composed of three members of the governing board.

-- Three members of the governing board. - If the whole governing board is aware of the substance of a complaint before the CAP has been completed, an independent panel should be arranged to hear the complaint. - If the complainant believes there is likely to be bias in the proceedings, they reserve the right to request an independent panel complainants should provide evidence to support their request.
+If the whole governing board is aware of the substance of a complaint before the CAP has been completed, an independent panel will be arranged to hear the complaint.

+If the complainant believes there is likely to be bias in the proceedings, they reserve the right to request an independent panel - complainants should provide evidence to support their request.
 Where the appearance of bias is sufficient to taint the decision reached, the request will likely be granted by the governing board.